caseydwayne/Code-Samples/README.md

 ---

-I have tried to include code samples relevant to what we discussed (database exchanges, security, complex functions, etc)
+I have tried to include code samples relevant to what we discussed (database exchanges, security, complex functions, etc).
 I can also encapsulate using classes, I just generally prefer to do this as a last step, and if necessary.

 If you would like to see more PHP or samples of JavaScript, just let me know.